realabdulkhaliq/Google-IT-Automation-with-Python/Using-Python-to-Interact-with-the-Operating-System/Module6/Redirections_Pipes_Signals.md

 These are some commands that are useful to know in Linux when interacting with processes.
 Not all of them are explained in videos, so feel free to investigate them on your own.

 ps: lists the processes executing in the current terminal for the current user

+ps ax: lists all processes currently executing for all users